xroigmartin/test_agents_and_gh_cli/README.md

 # Calculator API

 ## Overview
 This project provides a simple REST API built with Spring Boot that emulates a calculator.
-It follows a hexagonal architecture to keep the domain logic isolated from infrastructure layers and exposes a single endpoint that handles the four basic arithmetic operations: addition, subtraction, multiplication and division.
+It follows a hexagonal architecture to keep the domain logic isolated from infrastructure layers and exposes a single endpoint that handles six operations: addition, subtraction, multiplication, division, power and percentage.

 ## Running the tests
 ```bash